Black squirrel: Reintroduction programs

 Several populations of black morph squirrels were the result of reintroduction/re-population programs intended to reintroduce the species and/or the black morph to areas they once inhabited, but had been wiped out by human hunting and predators in previous centuries.

-Black squirrels in Washington, D.C. originated from eighteen black morphs captured at Rondeau Provincial Park in Ontario and released in the parks around the National Mall in 1902 and in 1906 by Teddy Roosevelt.
+Black squirrels in Washington, D.C., originated from eighteen black morphs captured at Rondeau Provincial Park in Ontario and released in the parks around the National Mall in 1902 and in 1906 by Teddy Roosevelt.
 There remains a level of uncertainty as to why the black morphs were introduced into the National Mall; although representatives from the Smithsonian Museum suggest their introduction may have been part of a larger effort to revitalize the local eastern gray squirrel population whittled down by human hunting.
 By the 1960s, the black morphs had spread beyond the parks that surround the National Mall, although were largely contained by the Capital Beltway.
-In 2005, it was estimated that black morphs comprised between 5 to 25 percent of all eastern gray squirrels in that area.
+In 2005, it was estimated that black morphs comprised between 5 and 25 percent of all eastern gray squirrels in that area.

-The present population of black eastern gray squirrels in Battle Creek, Michigan was reportedly introduced in 1915 by John Harvey Kellogg, who wanted to repopulate the area with the species after their populations were devastated in the previous centuries by predators and human hunters.
+The present population of black eastern gray squirrels in Battle Creek, Michigan, was reportedly introduced in 1915 by John Harvey Kellogg, who wanted to repopulate the area with the species after their populations were devastated in the previous centuries by predators and human hunters.
 He reportedly received 400 eastern gray squirrels from Kent County, Michigan, including some black morphs, and released them into the community.
 Researchers north of Battle Creek, at the Kellogg Biological Station, later trapped some black morph eastern gray squirrels in 1958 and 1962, and released them on the East Lansing campus of Michigan State University at the behest of the university's president.

 Black morphs were once present in Ohio, although the color morph was extirpated from the state by 1930.
 However, an initiative to reintroduce the black morphs into the squirrel population was undertaken in 1961 by Kent State University, based in Portage County.
-The university, in coordination from the Canadian and U.S. governments, released ten black squirrels from London, Ontario onto its campus grounds in an effort to reintroduce the black morphs into the area.
-By 1964, the population of the squirrels had increased to 150 according to the Record-Courier.
+The university, in coordination from the Canadian and U.S. governments, released ten black squirrels from London, Ontario, onto its campus grounds in an effort to reintroduce the black morphs into the area.
+By 1964, the Record-Courier reported the number of black squirrel increased to 150.
 Black morphs of the eastern gray squirrels have since expanded through northeastern Ohio.